 - Raw sprouts, especially alfalfa sprouts

-- Artificial sweeteners are safe in small amounts during pregnancy.
-It is important that foods and drinks made with these do not replace healthier options
+- Artificial sweeteners are safe during pregnancy.
+It is important that foods and drinks made with these do not replace healthier options.

 For More Information

-Download a copy of Healthy Eating for a Healthy Baby for more healthy eating information and recipes.
+Download a copy of Eating Well During Pregnancy for more healthy eating information.